Wolraad Woltemade: Early life

-Shipwreck
+Ship destruction

 On the morning of 1 June 1773, the start of winter in the southern hemisphere, a sailing ship named De Jonge Thomas was driven ashore in a gale onto a sand bar at the mouth of the Salt River in Table Bay.
 Many lives were lost as the ship started to break up but a substantial number of survivors were left clinging to the hull.
 The stricken ship was not too far from dry land and many sailors attempted to swim ashore.
 Most of those who did so perished; the water was cold and the current from the nearby Salt River too great.
-Except for the very strongest swimmers, those who headed for the shore were carried out to sea and survived as the rest died.
+Except for the very strongest swimmers, those who headed for the shore were carried out to sea.

 A crowd of spectators stood on the beach.
 Some came to watch, others to try to help and yet others were hoping to loot the cargo that was being washed ashore.
 A detachment of soldiers was in attendance to keep order among the spectators.
 Corporal Christian Ludwig Woltemade, the youngest son of the elderly Wolraad, was among those standing guard.
 As daylight came, Wolraad left his home, Klein Zoar on horseback, taking provisions to his son.